Reko Diq Mining Company Signs MoU With THF - UrduPoint

 It is a social investment project that promises sustainable development and seeks to build a harmonious partnership amongst the communities in and around the project area.

-The Hunar Foundation provides semi-educated and skilled young adults with quality vocational training that meets the expectations of the market, leading to employment or small business creation – and eventually economic freedom and empowerment.
+The foundation provides semi-educated and skilled young adults with quality vocational training that meets the expectations of the market, leading to employment or small business creation – and eventually economic freedom and empowerment.

-” This signing ceremony was also attended by the Chief Secretary of Balochistan Mr. Shakeel Qadir along with other government and company functionaries.
+This signing ceremony was also attended by the Chief Secretary of Balochistan Shakeel Qadir along with other government and company functionaries.

 Recent Stories